renpy/renpy/sphinx/source/style_properties.rst

     Gives a number of pixels that are added to the vertical position computed using ypos and yalign.

+.. style-property:: offset tuple of (position, position)

+    Equivalent to setting xpos to the first component of the tuple, and ypos to the second component of the tuple.

 .. style-property:: xmaximum int

     Specifies the maximum horizontal size of the displayable, in pixels.